SANTA: Separate Strategies for Inaccurate and Incomplete Annotation Noise in Distantly-Supervised Named Entity Recognition: Acknowledgements

 \section{Acknowledgements}

+We thank all the reviewers for their comments.
 This paper is supported by the National Key R\&D Program of China under Grand No.2018AAA0102003, the National Science Foundation of China under Grant No.61936012.
 Our code can be found in \href{https://github.com/PKUnlp-icler/SANTA}{https://github.com/PKUnlp-icler/SANTA}.